-Your Eurail rail pass is your ticket to everything Danish.
+Your Eurail pass is your ticket to everything Danish.
 Whether you’re into vibrant cities, lovely beaches, lush forests or beautiful countryside, you’ll find everything you’re looking for when you travel by train in Denmark.
 And your Eurail pass will take you there, quickly and efficiently.

 Denmark by train

 Train types in Denmark

 The national railway company of Denmark is called DSB (Danish State Railways - Danske Statsbaner)

 Eurail passes valid in Denmark are also valid on trains operated by the following railway companies: Arriva, DSB S-Tog and DSBFirst.

 Hourly services of modern InterCity trains connect København (Copenhagen) and Zealand with the main towns.
 Furthermore a train leaves for Odense on the island Funen every half hour.
 The InterCityLyn trains reach Aarhus from København within 3 hours and Odense is only a 1 hour and 15 min's train journey away from København.
 InterCityLyn is a fast train with fewer stops.

 The Denmark InterCity trains (day train) have 2 categories:

 Business (former 1st class)

 Standard (former 2nd class)